-- Add texture with a scarf: If you live in a chilly climate, a knit scarf is the ideal work accessory that’s both fashionable and functional.
+- Add texture with a scarf: If you live in a chilly climate, women woolen scarf is the ideal work accessory that’s both fashionable and functional.
 But scarves can be more versatile than you think!
 Create your own feminine tie by tying a silk scarf around your collar or wrap it up in your hair to add texture, color, and print to your professional look.

 - Find the perfect tote: Every woman needs a carry-all bag to hold all her essentials to and from work.
 But your bag doesn’t have to be just a vehicle for your stuff, it can also add personality to your work uniform.
 A colorful leather tote maintains a professional aesthetic while still letting your personal style shine through.

 2. Dress up your look with patterned shoes

 Another great way to add a little spice to your work attire is to have fun with your footwear!
 If you look around your office floor, we’d take a bet that at least half of your coworkers are sporting some variation of a black kitten heel or solid colored flat.
 So, take this chance to make your outfit stand out from the rest by opting for some leopard flats or brightly colored Mary Janes instead.

 3. Buy versatile pieces

 Versatility is key when building your work wardrobe.
 If you’re shopping on a budget, you’ll likely need to wear similar, if not the same, clothes from week to week, so it’s important to choose items that can easily transform.